 Internal labour regulations do not need to be filed with or approved by any government authorities.

 The Labour Code establishes some mandatory rules prohibiting discrimination on various grounds.
 Everyone shall have equal opportunities to implement their labour rights under the labour laws.

 Nobody may be subject to restrictions in labour rights and liberties or gain any advantages based on gender, race, skin colour, nationality, language, ethnic origin, property, family, social status, occupational position, age, place of residence, attitude to religion, political views, affiliation or failure to affiliate with public associations, or any other circumstances not pertaining to the employee's ability to perform his or her work.

 Sanctions for sexual harassment are regulated by the Criminal Code.

-A company's internal labour regulations have to be executed in Russian, as Russian is the official language and must be used by all companies regardless of their ownership structure for their employment contracts, by-laws and record management.
+A company's internal labour regulations have to be executed in Russian, being the official language, and must be used by all companies regardless of their ownership structure for their employment contracts, by-laws and record management.

 When an employee is hired (before a labour contract is signed), he or she should be provided with the internal labour regulations and other internal regulations relating to his or her work as a hard copy that he or she must sign.
 If the internal labour regulations are altered subsequently, the employee shall be provided with a revised copy.